 CHARLES W. MORGAN

 After her whaling days ended in 1921, the Morgan was preserved by Whaling Enshrined, Inc. and exhibited at Colonel Edward H.R.
-Green’s estate at Round Hill in South Dartmouth, MA, until 1941.
-In November of that year, the Morgan came to Mystic Seaport where she has dominated the waterfront at Chubb’s Wharf.
-The vessel was formally designated a National Historic Landmark by order of the Secretary of the Interior in 1966.
+Green’s estate at Round Hill in South Dartmouth, Massachusetts, until 1941.
+In November of that year, the Morgan came to Mystic Seaport where she has since dominated the waterfront at Chubb’s Wharf.

-At the Museum the Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
-A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from the early 1880s through the end of her whaling career.
+At Mystic Seaport the Charles W. Morgan has been given a new lease on life; however, her future vitality depends on continual preservation.
+A major program of restoration and preservation was begun in 1968 to repair her structurally, and during the course of this work, it was decided to restore her to the rig of a double-topsail bark, which she carried from 1867 through the end of her whaling career.
 She appears as she was during most of her active career.